citizenlabsgr/website/content/about/donate.md

   }
 </style>

-We accept donation via GitHub Sponsors.
+We accept donations via GitHub Sponsors.
 Thanks you for supporting our projects!

 <br>